-AGR 180 Swine Mgmt, AGR 182- Applied Pork Production Skills
+AGR 180 Swine Management, AGR 182- Applied Pork Production Skills

-Beef Specialist
+Beef Specialist Certificate

-The Beef Specialist Certificate is designed to provide students with the practical skills and knowledge needed to be successful in the beef industry.
-Emphasis is placed on technical knowledge and practical hands-on training by working with the beef cattle at the University of Illinois Animal Science Beef Research Center, adjacent to the JWCC Agricultural Education Center.
+The Beef Specialist Certificate is designed to provide students with the practical with an emphasis placed on technical knowledge and practical hands-on training by working with the beef cattle at the University of Illinois Beef Research Center, adjacent to the JWCC Agricultural Education Center.
 NOTE: Only students who do not need additional coursework and who take the number of credits or courses as listed each semester can complete the program in the time given.
-Others will take longer to complete.

-FALL SEMESTER SPRING SEMESTER AGR 150 Ag/Consumer Related Occup I 1 AGR 164 Animal Nutrition & Health 3 AGR 161 Animal Evaluation and AGR 165 Beef Mgmt 2 Selection 3 AGR 167 Applied Beef Prod Skills 2 AGR 202 Intro to Animal Science 4 AGR 169 Artificial Insemination-Cattle 1 FYE 101 Blazing Your Trail 1 AGR 175 Computer App in Agribus 3 Approved Elective(s) 3-5 AGR 186 Ag Business Mgmt 3 Approved Elective(s) 2-4 12-14 16-18
+SPRING SEMESTER FALL SEMESTER AGR 150 Ag/Consumer Related Occup I 1 AGR 164 Animal Nutrition & Health 3 AGR 161 Animal Evaluation and 2 AGR 165 Beef Management Selection 3 AGR 167 Applied Beef Prod Skills 2 AGR 202 Intro to Animal Science AGR 169 Artificial Insemination-Cattle 1 4 3 FYE 101 Blazing Your Trail 1 AGR 175 Computer App in Agribusiness Approved Elective(s)\ AGR 186 Ag Business Management 3 3-5 Approved Elective(s)\ 2-4 12-14 16-18